Gresham Castle

-Gresham Castle is located south of the village of Gresham in the north of the English county of Norfolk.
+Gresham Castle is a medieval castle located south of the village of Gresham in the north of the English county of Norfolk.
 The medieval castle was actually a fortified manor house.

-Permission by licence to crenellate his manor house was gained by Sir Edmund Bacon in 1318.
+In 1318, Sir Edmund Bacon granted a licence to crenellate his manour house.
 Gresham was one of a group of late castles to be fortified or built along the east coast that include Baconsthorpe, Caister, Claxton and Mettingham Castle in Suffolk.